(This post may contain affiliate links. Please read our disclosure policy for more information.)

 If you want to take a trip into town, Estes Park is just a few miles up the road.
 There is so much to do in Estes Park, it’s a vacation all on it’s own.
 Plenty of shop and restaurants, the iconic Stanley Hotel, and two entrances to the Rocky Mountain National Park are all just a short drive away.
 It’s also a great place to grab any essentials you might need, with a full grocery store right in town.

-Are you a Colorado tent camper?
-We’d love to hear about your favorite campgrounds in the comments!
+Have you visited this Hermit Park campground?
+If so, we’d love to hear about your favorite campsites and local activities in the comments!